One Year Old, Two Feet Tall and Already Working.

 The weeds already know what to do.
 The seeds are in the soil, waiting.
 Life is not asking permission.
 It is ready to come back the moment we stop yanking it out.

 The question isn’t whether the land can recover.
-The question is whether we can — from this idea that control is the same thing as care.
+The question is whether we can — from the idea that control is the same thing as care.
 That bare is the same thing as clean.

-The greatest threat humanity faces isn’t what’s hiding in the weeds.
+The greatest threat we face isn’t what’s hiding in the weeds.
+It’s that we cut them all down.

 Generational Amnesia and Regeneration.

-After gathering this crucial data, a skilled volunteer carefully cradles each delicate bird in the palm of an observer's hand.
-The tiny creature briefly pauses, and you hold your breath, feeling an almost mechanical vibration, like a toy stuck in the "on" position — the rhythm of its heartbeat.
+The tiny creature briefly pauses.
+You hold your breath.
+You feel an almost mechanical vibration, like a toy stuck in the “on” position — the rhythm of its heartbeat.
 Then, in an instant, it is back into the wild.

-This moment—the exchange of a tiny life from seasoned hands to smooth palms—struck me as a living metaphor for what it means to nurture the passing of knowledge and care across generations.
+That moment — the exchange of a tiny life from seasoned hands to smooth palms — is a living metaphor for what it means to nurture the passing of knowledge and care across generations.
 It is the story of regeneration.

-In the 1980s in Houston, our garden was filled with hummingbirds, and their vibrant presence greatly influenced our outlook on life and our conversations often landed on their sightings.
-They were a part of our everyday life.
-I remember them when Curtis proposed, they were part of our love story.
+In the 1980s in Houston, our garden was filled with hummingbirds.
+Their vibrant presence shaped our daily conversations, our sense of place, our sense of wonder.
+They were part of our love story.
+Curtis proposed and hummingbirds were there.
 We miss them.

-The hummingbird photos reminded me that breaking this cycle requires hands willing to reach out and moments prepared to receive.
+Breaking this cycle requires hands willing to reach out and moments prepared to receive.
 It demands nurturing curiosity, empathy, and attention in children and adults alike.
-It calls for the deliberate passing on of more than just facts, but also the emotions and experiences that bind us to the world beyond ourselves — beyond the 24-hour weather report.
+It calls for the deliberate passing on of more than just facts — but also the emotions and experiences that bind us to the world beyond ourselves.

 Echoes of Existence-how to engage the students